joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 of symbols that have a significant interrelationship.

 The approach here has essentially three steps.
-1. The distribution of timings is examined for a variety of memory settings (each setting is selected using the `JENT_MEMORY_BITS` define).
-For each memory setting, perform an initial review of the resulting symbol histograms.
+1. Histograms for noise source outputs across many candidate memory settings are examined in order to select the size of the memory area used by the primary noise source (`jent_memaccess`).
+Each setting is selected using the `JENT_MEMORY_BITS` define).
+For each memory setting, the submitter should perform an initial review of the resulting symbol histograms.
 It is likely that using a larger memory region will significantly affect the observed distributions, as a larger memory region leads to more cache misses.
-This progression continues until the distribution becomes fairly fixed at a *terminal distribution*, whence additionally increasing the memory size has limited observable impact on the resulting histogram.
-On most architectures, the delay associated with the cache system is likely both to be more predictable and have significantly lower variation, so it is useful to set the memory size to at least the smallest value that attains this *terminal distribution*.
+This progression continues until the distribution becomes essentially fixed at a *terminal distribution*, whence additionally increasing the memory size has limited observable impact on the resulting histogram.
+On most architectures, the delays associated with updates that resolve purely within the cache system are likely both to be more predictable and have significantly lower variation as compared to the same updates that resolve in RAM reads and writes, so it is useful to set the memory size to at least the smallest value that attains this *terminal distribution*.
 2. Select the sub-distribution of interest.
 This should be a sub-distribution that is both common (ideally capturing over 80% of the observed values) and suitably broad to support a reasonable entropy level.
-This sub-distribution is provided using the `JENT_DISTRIBUTION_MIN` and `JENT_DISTRIBUTION_MAX` settings.
+This sub-distribution is provided setting the `JENT_DISTRIBUTION_MIN` and `JENT_DISTRIBUTION_MAX` defines.
 3. Use the `analyze_depth.sh` tool to estimate the statistical memory depth of the system.
 In order to determine what level of statistical memory depth is associated with this system, the data is probabilistically